sindresorhus/replace-string/readme.md

 Similar to `String#replace()`, but supports replacing multiple matches.
 You could achieve something similar by putting the string in a `RegExp` constructor with the global flag and passing it to `String#replace()`, but you would then have to first escape the string anyways.

-*With [Node.js 15](https://medium.com/@nodejs/node-js-v15-0-0-is-here-deb00750f278), this package is moot as there is now a [`String#replaceAll`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll) method.*
+*With [Node.js 15](https://medium.com/@nodejs/node-js-v15-0-0-is-here-deb00750f278), this package is partly moot as there is now a [`String#replaceAll`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll) method.
+However, it does not have a `caseInsensitive` option.*

 ## Install